 Contractors involved with Indian Railways’ significant T-80 project

-Geo-Consult RITES joint venture is the design and supervision consultant for the project.
+Geo-Consult RITES joint venture was the design and supervision consultant for the project.

 Hindustan Construction Company was awarded the construction contract in August 2005.
-IRCON International, a central government integrated company, is the main contractor for the Qazigund - Baramulla rail link.
+IRCON International, a central government integrated company, was the main contractor for the Qazigund – Baramulla rail link.

 Tristar Global Infrastructure was awarded a contract for waterproofing with PVC membrane alongside the whole tunnel length.

 The Qazigund-Baramulla line was executed by IRCON.
 The section from Anantnag to Rajwansher (66 KM) was opened in 2008 and that from Rajwansher to Baramulla (35 KM) in 2009.
 Quazigund to Anantnag (18 km) was commissioned in 2009, making the entire 119km stretch operational.

 The Quazigund-Banihal section, under which the Pir Panjal tunnel operates, was opened in 2013.